20 Must-Read Books About Health and Food

 There are countless documentaries, cooking shows, and even talk shows that stream on a daily basis, instructing you on which foods you need to stay away from and which foods you should eat an endless amount of.
-Is anyone else confused about what to eat and what not eat?
-Enough is enough, and the authors who wrote these books below agree that on-and-off dieting is not the answer to longevity.
-Find out what each scholar has to say in their respective novels, and then read up on The 20 Best Movies for Foodies for some light-hearted films about the joys of food!
+But if you’re still confused about what to eat and what not eat, you should consider picking up a copy of some health books.
+The authors who wrote these books below agree that on-and-off dieting is not the answer to longevity.
+Find out what each scholar has to say in their respective novels, and then grab a bag of popcorn and watch some of our go-to foodie movies for some light-hearted films about the joys of food!

 In Defense of Food

 This is author Michael Pollan’s solution to the distressed diet that the United States has succumbed to.
 Pollan argues that Americans have replaced their value of food with nutrients, and as a result, common sense has been replaced with confusion.
 In other words, our food has gone from being a product of nature to a lab experiment.
 To eat fat or to not eat fat, to eat carbs or to not eat carbs; you get the picture.
 It’s utter chaos!
 In his book, Pollan discusses how our food became the food science-crazed system it is today and exemplifies how one can eat healthily and restore pleasure back into eating.

 You can purchase the book for $15.99 at Shop PBS.

 Zero Sugar Diet

 David Zinczenko, creator of Eat This, Not That! and New York Times bestselling author, wrote the Zero Sugar Diet to confront the two main issues that are making weight loss so difficult and pitting our own bodies against us: Our food has too much sugar and our food has too little ﬁber.
 In his latest book, he digs into the sugar we don’t even know we’re eating like in foods ranging from yogurt to fitness smoothies.

 Order your own copy on Amazon for $16.65 today!